kolyanez/ADHD-Manager-Bot/README.md

 ## Intallation
-To install the bot, you need to create AWS lambda, add layers, environment variables, and API endpoint and create a Telegram bot webhook
+To install the bot, you need to create AWS lambda, add layers, environment variables, and API endpoint and create a Telegram bot webhook change destination_url and destination_url2 to your lambda URL

 ## Features
 ### 🎯 Task Management